Saturday, July 22, 2017

-We "accidentally" visited Carnton and the Cemetery years ago, about 1993: the house was a hulk, through the grave yard was maintained by a local group.
+We "accidentally" visited Carnton and the Cemetery years ago, about 1993: the house was a hulk, though the grave yard was maintained by a local group.
 Since then, the author was this novel and others in the Nashville-Franklin area have raised funds and renovated Carnton as it was before the Battle.
 It serves as a venue for special occasions, etc. as well as a tourist site.

 Even if not for the history, the novel stands alone as an exciting story of courage--and even a little romance.
 It reminded me a bit of "Cold Mountain", my all-time favorite Civil War novel.

 Monday, July 3, 2017